Updated March 18, 2023

 2. Back-End Development Technologies

 Back-end development technologies include ASP, PHP, C++, Java, C#, Python, Node.js, Go, Ruby, REST, relational databases like SQL, MySQL, etc. non-relational databases like MongoDB, CouchDB, etc., Sass, Firebase.com, Less, PaaS, which includes Heroku and Azure, Parse.com, Redis, Memcached, Varnish, etc. Having knowledge of the skills mentioned above alone cannot make you a good full-stack web developer.
 To become a good full-stack web developer, you need to constantly learn new technologies continuously.
 You must have proper experience in both front-end and back-end technologies.

 Advantages of Full-Stack Web Developer

 - A full-stack web developer should have intensive knowledge in both front-end and back-end technologies, making the developer switch between server and client easily according to the change in requirement.

-- They don’t compromise about the quality of the project.
+- They don’t compromise the quality of the project.

 - They will be constantly updated with the latest technologies, which help them in understanding all the aspects of the latest technologies.

 - They can also handle coding and UI designs.

 - They take complete responsibility for the project assigned to them by the organization.

 - They are highly cost-effective as they have knowledge of both front-end and back-end technologies.
 It further helps in the reduction of project costs considerably.

 - They make on-time and quicker project deliveries and provide ideal and effective results.

 - They can easily maintain and update applications with more ease as they are updated with the latest technologies.